Search

 Free Wi-Fi at Alejandro Velasco Astete Cusco International Airport

-Unfortunately, there is absolutely no free airport-wide Wi-Fi at CUZ.
-I found this out the hard way when I left a bunch of work to do during my first long layover at this airport, which caused a lot of unnecessary stress.
-It’s best not to leave important work for your time at CUZ.
+There’s no free airport-wide Wi-Fi at CUZ.
+I learned this the hard way when I left a bunch of work to do during my first long layover at this airport, which caused a lot of unnecessary stress.
+Don’t plan on getting important work done here.

 If you do need access to Wi-Fi and don’t have an international roaming plan, you can access Wi-Fi at most of the cafes and restaurants within the airport.
 Keep in mind that Wi-Fi access at these establishments is not free, though.
-You’ll have to buy something in order to access the Wi-Fi password and get connected, but even something small like a simple drip coffee will do.
+You’ll have to buy something to get the password, but even a simple coffee will do the trick.

 Souvenir shopping at CUZ

-The souvenir shopping at Alejandro Velasco Astete Cusco International Airport is limited.
-Still, I’ve scored a handful of great locally made products while waiting for my flight to Lima in the past.
+Souvenir shopping at CUZ is limited, but I’ve scored great locally made products while waiting for flights to Lima.
 There are a couple of souvenir shops before security and a handful airside as well.

-I found local alpaca scarves and artisan-made jewelry at a few of the shops, as well as much-appreciated local Peruvian altitude sickness pills made from a blend of herbs and spices.
+On my last trip, I found some beautiful alpaca scarves and artisan-made jewelry at a few of the shops, as well as much-appreciated local Peruvian altitude sickness pills made from a blend of herbs and spices.

 Lounges at the airport

-The thing about the Alejandro Velasco Astete Cusco International Airport is that it’s small and not exactly the most comfortable airport.
+CUZ is small and not exactly comfortable.
 The seating is limited and if you do snag a seat, it’s barely more comfortable than sitting on the floor.
-If you plan to escape the masses and dash into the lounge, you can try to get into the Hanaq VIP Lounge Cusco, which is located near gate 9.
+If you want to escape the masses, try the Hanaq VIP Lounge Cusco, located airside on the 1st floor (after security, take the stairs to the 1st floor, and you’ll find it about 10 meters away on the right-hand side).

 I usually love checking into a lounge but I didn’t find this one to be worth the additional fees, even as a Priority Pass member.